IliasElabbassi/IOTA-SC-DID-manager/Compile_SM.md

 - Compile le smart contract et generer le fichier wasm ```wasm-pack build```

+#### Schema tool

+- We need to have the wasp repo cloned localy.
+- After that add the bin folder inside the Wasp repo to the Path `export PATH=$PATH:$(go env GOPATH)/bin` assuming you already have Go
+- we then need to create a Schema space with `schema -init nameOfyourEnv`
+- then go inside this folder
+- You will see a `schema.yaml` file, this is the core of out Smart contract, by specifying each state, params and functions into this file it will generate all you core Smart contract.
+- to generate the code use `schema -rs` for rust code or `schema -go` for go.
+- then move inside the `nameOfyourEnvimpl` folder created, you will see the `funcs.rs` file, it's the only file you will need to change to create the logic of your contract.
+- to build go inside the `nameOfyourEnvwasm` folder created, and run `wasm-pack build`
+- You now have the wasm file located on the `pkg` folder

 #### Rust dependencies

 - wasmlib : essential for smart contract